Lazloian/dotfiles/README.md

 # These are my dotfiles

 Just has my configurations for bash, nvim, and ssh.
-Contains an install scripts that generates symbolic links in the appropriate places.
+Contains an install script that generates symbolic links in the appropriate places.
 I also have my settings file for Windows Terminal here.